 Program changes will be reflected in the Program Manual.
-Changes will be e-mailed to Participating Contractors and posted on https://cleanheat.ny.gov/contractors/.
-The incentive amount for any project will be based on the incentive offering and program rules that are in effect at the time of installation.
-Participating Contractors are prohibited from cancelling submitted incentive applications and reapplying if the new incentive payment results in a higher amount.
+Changes will be e-mailed to Participating Contractors and posted on https://cleanheat.ny.gov/contractors/-the Contractor Resources webpage.20 The incentive amount for any project will be based on the incentive offering and program rules that are in effect at the time of installation.
+Participating Contractors are prohibited from cancelling submitted incentive applications and re-applying if the new incentive payment results in a higher amount.
 The Designated Utilities reserve the right to structure incentive payments differently to accommodate unique situations.